Furnaces

 Life Cycle Costing (LCC) aims to quantify the financial impact of a product over its entire life cycle to assist consumers in making decisions that will save them money over the long term.

-An efficient product is cost effective when the energy costs saved over the life of the product exceed the additional upfront cost (if any) of the more efficient model.
+An efficient product is cost effective when the utility costs saved over the life of the product exceed the additional upfront cost (if any) of the more efficient model.
 Energy Star considers both upfront costs and lifetime energy cost savings when setting required efficiency levels.
 Federal purchasers can assume that Energy Star-qualified products are life-cycle cost effective.

 To calculate life cycle cost savings, explore these tools: